 Fine Needle Aspiration (FNA)

-During this procedure, the doctor inserts a very thin needle into the suspicious area of the breast.
-Fluids or cells are withdrawn (aspirated) from the lump and examined under a microscope by a pathologist.
+During this procedure, a doctor inserts a very thin needle into the suspicious area of the breast.
+Fluids or cells are withdrawn (aspirated) from the lump and examined.
 This type of biopsy is relatively quick, and any discomfort lasts only a few seconds.

 Core Needle Biopsy

-A core needle biopsy may be used if a tissue sample that is larger than can be obtained with a fine needle aspiration biopsy is needed, or if the tissue removed during a needle aspiration biopsy does not lead to a definitive diagnosis.
-This type of biopsy requires a local anesthetic, and uses a larger, hollow needle to remove a thin cylinder of tissue, which is then analyzed by a pathologist.
+A core needle biopsy may be used if a tissue sample that’s larger than can be obtained with an FNA is needed, or if the tissue removed during an FNA doesn’t lead to a definitive diagnosis.
+This type of biopsy requires a local anesthetic and uses a larger, hollow needle to remove a thin cylinder of tissue, which is then analyzed.

-If the suspicious area cannot be felt, then a radiologist can use imaging techniques to biopsy the area.
+If the suspicious area can’t be felt, a radiologist can use imaging techniques to biopsy it.
 Ultrasound, stereotactic mammographic imaging, or MRI can be used, depending on what the abnormality looks like and which technique is most appropriate for visualizing it.

-Breast imaging specialists at Memorial Sloan Kettering refined and demonstrated the benefits of stereotactic needle biopsy, a procedure for diagnosing a suspicious area that can be seen on a mammogram, but is too small to be felt by touch.
+Breast imaging specialists at MSK have refined and demonstrated the benefits of stereotactic needle biopsy, a procedure for diagnosing a suspicious area that can be seen on a mammogram but is too small to be felt by touch.
 The procedure uses computer-imaging techniques to guide a needle into the breast to collect cells or tissue from a suspicious area observed on a mammogram.
-For many women, stereotactic needle biopsy can spare them from a more uncomfortable and expensive surgical biopsy.
+For many women, stereotactic needle biopsy can spare them a more uncomfortable and expensive surgical biopsy.
 It may also enable doctors to make a diagnosis more quickly and allow women to start their treatment sooner.

-A surgical biopsy may be done if other biopsy procedures do not provide a definitive diagnosis.
-A surgical biopsy is also performed if the suspicious area is too deep or too superficial for a fine needle or core biopsy.
+A surgical biopsy may be done if other biopsy procedures don’t provide a definitive diagnosis.
+It’s also performed if the suspicious area is too deep or too superficial for an FNA or a core biopsy.

-A surgical biopsy takes place in an operating room, but it does not usually require an overnight stay in the hospital.
-During a surgical biopsy, the patient undergoes “twilight” sedation using an intravenous anesthetic, and does not require general anesthesia.
+A surgical biopsy takes place in an operating room, but it doesn’t usually require an overnight stay in the hospital.
+During the procedure, the patient undergoes “twilight” sedation using an intravenous anesthetic and doesn’t receive general anesthesia.
 The surgeon makes a small incision and removes either the entire mass of suspicious breast tissue or a representative sample, depending on its size and location.